Allen Balogh - Author - Historian

 Black Sails 1715 is the first of his Black and Gold series.

-He is currently writing the second in the series, Black Sails 1715, The Goat with the Glass Eye.
+He has completed the second in the series, Black Sails 1715, The Goat with the Glass Eye with his friend and coauthor, Joanne Wetzel.

 Black Sails 1715 is a 77,000+ word historical novel inspired by the fate of the 1715 Spanish Fleet.
 Eleven galleons succumbed to a hurricane off the coast of Florida, sinking to the ocean floor—along with a cargo of $14 million in treasure.